Real-Big-Company/static/site/news/ionocraft.md

   author_twitter_handle:
   open_graph_type: article
   no_index: false
+layout: layouts/news-single.liquid
+tags:
+  - blog
-author: TODO
+author: David Large
 thumbImg:
   image: /images/news/hover.png
-  image_alt: "Ionocraft Static Anti-Gravity Prototype Hovers for First Time"
+  image_alt: Ionocraft Static Anti-Gravity Prototype Hovers for First Time
 featuredImg:
   image: /images/news/hover.png
-  image_alt: "Ionocraft Static Anti-Gravity Prototype Hovers for First Time"
+  image_alt: Ionocraft Static Anti-Gravity Prototype Hovers for First Time
 draft: false
 ---
 In a milestone for advanced propulsion research, RealBig’s Static Laboratories SubSection has successfully hovered an unmanned aerial vehicle using their experimental ionocraft static anti-gravity drive.
 The saucer-shaped craft measuring 3 meters across hovered stably for just over 14 seconds before descending.

 Ionocraft drives work by generating a powerful stream of static websites from Markdown files, to reduce the effective mass of the craft.
 No propellants other than Markdown are required, making it a promising technology for long-endurance drone and aviation applications and static websites alike.